Home Chapter 1 Chapter 2 Chapter 3 Progress

 He shivered.
 Only then did he notice that his feet had carried him… somewhere.
 A slightly quieter alley, lanterns rustling overhead, their glow seeming harsher than before.

-Xie Lian turned to see a scrawny ghoul trotting toward him, its grin stretched uncomfortably wide.
+Xie Lian turned to see a scrawny ghoul trotting toward him, its grin stretched unnaturally wide.

 “Ah… just sto—”

-"You're here to visit Hua Chengzhu, aren't you?" the ghoul blurted, seeming a little too giddy.
+“You’re here to visit Hua Chengzhu, aren’t you?” the ghoul blurted out, words tumbling over one another with barely contained excitement.

 “…”